 Unlike an IRA or 401K account, a TRS retirement benefit is not impacted by stock market performance.
 The State of Georgia guarantees TRS members will receive retirement income for life.
 Also, depending on the plan of retirement chosen, a TRS retirement benefit can be passed to a beneficiary at a member’s death, and the beneficiary continues to receive this income until his or her death.

-TRS manages the retirement accounts of 269,000 active members, and pays a monthly benefit to 124,000 retired members and survivors.
-TRS retiree payroll is in excess of $4.4 billion dollars per year.
+TRS manages the retirement accounts of 262,000 active members, and pays a monthly benefit to 128,000 retired members and survivors.
+TRS retiree payroll is in excess of $4.7 billion dollars per year.